Visual Analysis of Discrimination in Machine Learning: Visual Interface

 In RippleSet, we also offer instance-level visualization.
-Each data item is represented as a dot and placed inside the subset it belongs to, as shown in \autoref{fig:interface}(C). \qianwen{Inside the subset, we use the algorithm proposed by Wang et al.~\cite{wang2006visualization} to layout the data items, which are inserted based on their original order in the dataset. } \qianwen{ Three visual channels, color, shape, and solid/hollow, are used to display the attributes of data items.
+Each data item is represented as a dot and placed inside the subset it belongs to, as shown in \autoref{fig:interface}(C). \qianwen{Inside each subset, we use the algorithm proposed by Wang et al.~\cite{wang2006visualization} to layout the data items, which are inserted based on their original order in the dataset. } \qianwen{ Three visual channels, color, shape, and solid/hollow, are used to display the attributes of data items.
 Color, the most effective visual channel, is used to present the most important information, the direction and the degree of the discrimination.
 The color encoding is consistent with that used in the attribute matrix: color saturation indicates the absolute value of the risk difference while color hue indicates the discriminated group (protected group or non-protected group).
-A solid item represents a data item classified as the beneficial class ($\hat{Y}=1$) whereas a hollow item represents a data item classified as the non-beneficial class($\hat{Y}=0$).
-Shapes of the items encode their groups: circles for the protected group ($A=1$) due to their metaphor of softness and squares for the non-protected group ($A=0$) due to their metaphor of hardness~\cite{liu1997metaphor}.
-We admit that shape is a less effective visual channel.
-We plan to double encode the group information through item positions in the future by modifying the layout algorithm.
+A solid item represents a data item classified as the beneficial class ($\hat{Y}=1$), whereas a hollow item represents a data item classified as the non-beneficial class ($\hat{Y}=0$).
+The shapes of the items encode their groups: circles for the protected group ($A=1$) due to their metaphor of softness and squares for the non-protected group ($A=0$) due to their metaphor of hardness~\cite{liu1997metaphor}.
+Even though the shape is a less pop-out visual channel, previous studies \cite{li2009evaluation, wu2010opinionseer, demiralp2014learning} have demonstrated that it can support users in analyzing different item groups.
+Meanwhile, we do admit that the shape encoding may reduce the analysis efficiency.
+To address this issue, we plan to modify the layout algorithm and double encode the item groups using both the shape and item position in the future.
 For a large number of items, RippleSet supports the aggregation of items, as shown in~\autoref{fig:interface}(D1).
 More details about the layout algorithm are provided in the supplementary material.}